-If you wanna know more about my journey with swings, and my what were my results after doing 200 kettlebell swings every day, here in this article you can read more about it.
+If you wanna know more details about my journey with kettlebell swings, and what were my results after doing 200 kettlebell swings every day, go here.

-Hip hinging is basically bending (breaking) your hips, and keeping the spine in the neutral position.
+- Hip hinging means bending (breaking) your hips, and keeping the spine in a neutral position.

 Just like you should pick up the box from the floor.
 A very similar exercise from the hip hinge family is deadlifting, which means lifting the bar from the floor.

-Depending on the weight of your kettlebell, it can build some crwzy amount of muscle.
-But there is one rule.
+Depending on the weight of your kettlebell, it can build a crazy amount of muscle.
+Just follow the rules below.

-You can get stronger with reps and volume.
+- You can also see gains and get stronger by adding more reps and volume.

-I’ve noticed that after doing 200 swing every day, my back, traps, and forearms got bigger and stronger.
+I’ve noticed that after doing 200 swings every day, my back, traps, and forearms got bigger and stronger.

-But that’s because this was a brand new movement.
+That’s because this was a brand-new movement.
 I was doing regular swings (and deadlifts) for years.